By writing a power of attorney, you can give another adult authority to take care of your finances and property matters for you.

 - make sure the power of attorney meets all the legal requirements,

-- tell you about standard clauses to provide for unexpected events,
+- inform you about the best clauses to provide for unexpected events,

-- tell you about options for wording the power of attorney,
+- inform you about options for wording the power of attorney,

-- tell you about things you can do now to make it easier for your attorney to deal with your affairs later,
+- inform you about steps you can take now to make it easier for your attorney to deal with your affairs later,

 - answer any questions you might have,

-- give proof that you had legal capacity when you made your power of attorney,
+- provide proof that you had legal capacity when you made your power of attorney,

-- give proof that you made your power of attorney by your own free choice, and free of undue influence.
+- provide proof that you made your power of attorney by your own free choice, and free of undue influence

 How much will it cost?

-A general power of attorney form from an office supply store costs a few dollars.
+A power of attorney form from an office supply store costs a few dollars, or you may be able to find one online.
 Banks do not charge a separate fee for their power of attorney forms.

-The cost for lawyers’ fees will depend on how long it takes to draw up the power of attorney and the number of times the lawyer meets with you.
+The cost for lawyers’ fees will depend on your needs, how long it takes to draft the power of attorney, and the number of times the lawyer meets with you.
 You should ask the lawyer about their fees.
-Most lawyers charge a flat fee for doing a power of attorney.
-Here is information about ways to find a lawyer.
+Most lawyers charge a flat fee for doing a power of attorney and will often offer a flat fee package deal that would include doing your power of attorney, will, personal directive, and perhaps a child guardianship document if you have minor children.
+Go here for ways to find a lawyer.

-- Your attorney may have small expenses, such as for postage and telephone.
+- Your attorney may have out-of-pocket expenses (called disbursements), such as for postage and telephone.

-- If your attorney is a lawyer and you ask them to do legal work like buying property or writing a will, they may charge for doing these tasks.
+- If the attorney you appoint in the power of attorney document is also your lawyer and you ask them to do legal work like buying property, they may charge for doing that work.